Homeschooling from a Catholic Perspective

 - Make a list of pros and cons — As with every decision in life, there are benefits and drawbacks.
 If there’s a positive, there’s an associated negative.
 Honesty is vital here.
 Even though the excitement of homeschooling can filter out the cons with rose-colored glasses, you need to be aware of the good and the not-so-good to reduce stress later on.

-- As a family, write a list of goals — The goals can be for homeschooling in general and also for the first year, first semester, or first month.
+- As a family, write a list of goals — Start with big goals – determine what you want to see academically and spiritually this year.
+Then move on to semester and monthly/weekly goals.
 Either way, your goals can help with deciding on a homeschool curriculum, such as a Catholic classical homeschool curriculum or a Catholic online homeschool.
 Additionally, these goals can provide insight into the ideal homeschooling method for your family.
-Examples of these methods could include traditional homeschooling or the Charlotte Mason method, just to name a couple.
+Examples of these methods could include traditional homeschooling or the Charlotte Mason method, just to name a few.

 Take That First Step

 Getting started with the nitty-gritty details of Catholic homeschooling is relatively the same for all new homeschooling families.
-I know, it probably already sounds overwhelming.
-We have resources to help, I promise.
+We understand, homeschooling already sounds overwhelming.
+This is why Homeschool.com is here with support, advice, and encouragement.
 Once you’ve read through these articles, it’ll feel less overwhelming.
-Our best suggestion: take it slowly, in small sections, and mull it over before moving on.
+Our best suggestion: take it slow, in small sections, and think it over before moving on.

 - Check your state’s requirements